ayesha-yousaf5/BillSpliterID2/README.md

   the payer will bill the complete amount
  # Inputs
         first the following inputs are taken from user that are written in calculate function.
-   1.number of friends (including payer)
+   1.number of friends (including payer and payee) 2.payer
-   2.payer
    3. payee
    4. amount to pay in resturant